La Casa di Bricciano, Gaiole in Chianti, Tuscany, Italy

 Tasting and pairing: Shiny ruby red colour.
 Full and complex with notes of red berries and a light sense of spice.
 An excellent structure with well balanced velvety tannins and a good persistence on the palate.
 Pairs well with beef, veal, game, and rich fish dishes.

 "Lovely violet and floral wine.
 Very attractive and fine.
 Lovely slippy sweet tannins.
 Precise and drawn out.
 Burst of mouthwatering acidity."
 Rebecca Gibb MW

 A stunning Super Tuscan.
 Mellow, sumptuous and silky.

 Grape: Cabernet Sauvignon 70%, Merlot 30%.
 Alc: 13.5% Sulphite: <100mg/L

 Vinification: Maceration and fermentation in stainless steel vats for 14 days.
 Ageing for 14 months in 225 L French oak barrels.

 Tasting and pairing: Intense, dark ruby colour.
 On the nose prunes and blackberry, followed by liquorice and graphite.
 A complex, elegant taste, full and harmonious with long lasting persistence.

 "Forget any weedy Bordeaux blends.
-This is a ripe and rich expression of 70% Cabernet Sauvignon and 30% Merlot.
-Bold and full and now hitting its peak with savoury notes, roasted meat, mushrooms.
-With a flush of fresh acidity on the finish and a hint of bitter cherry on the finish alluding to its Italian origins, this is a mellow and sumptuous wine with bags of concentration, silken, sexy."
+This wine is bold and full, and now hitting its peak with savoury notes, roasted meat, mushrooms.
+With a flush of fresh acidity on the finish and a hint of bitter cherry on the finish alluding to its Italian origins, this is a mellow and sumptuous wine with bags of concentration."
 Rebecca Gibb MW